Eye Disease

 A full comprehensive display of a tomographic scan of a keratoconic eye.

-Figure 2: Maps of the front, back and total thickness of the cornea (top), cross-sectional scan of the cornea (middle) and the effect this keratoconic corneal shape would have on vision (bottom).
+Figure 2: Maps illustrating the front, back, and total thickness of the cornea (top), a cross-sectional scan of the cornea (middle), and a simulation of the visual distortion caused by a keratoconic corneal shape (bottom).

 Two letter E's, one showing the visual quality of an eye with keratoconus, another with a scleral lens fitted to the same eye